Skip to main content

 Students are assigned an advisor, taking into account each student’s stated research interests at the time of admission.
 If the research focus changes, students are encouraged to seek out new advisors on their own; however, the director of graduate studies will intervene as needed to facilitate new links to different faculty.

 The major effort expended during the first two years is on coursework.
-By the end of the second year, students are expected to affiliate with a research center at either HKS or FAS.
+By the end of the second year, students are expected to affiliate with a research center either at HKS or the Faculty of Arts and Sciences.
 Research assistantships and, in some cases, teaching fellowships often lead to a close relationship with a faculty member that will develop into an official advisor/advisee role.

 Third Year